GameServerManagers/LinuxGSM-Docs/requirements/gamedig.md

 [Gamedig](https://github.com/sonicsnes/node-gamedig) is a tool that queries game servers and returns outputs data from a query in to json format.
 It can return not only if the game server is online but various data such as current maps and players.
 This allows `./gameserver details` to display live information.

-Gamedig super-seeds gsquery as the tool to monitor game servers. gamedig is currently optional and gsquery is kept to ensure compatibility because of gamedig requiring nodejs to be installed.
+Gamedig super-seeds gsquery as the tool to monitor game servers. gamedig is currently optional and gsquery is kept to ensure compatibility because of gamedig requiring Node.js to be installed.

-## Install Gamedig
+## Install Node.js

-Gamedig must have nodejs installed to work.
-Run the following command to install nodejs.
+Gamedig requires [Node.js](https://nodejs.org) a JavaScript runtime environment installed to work.
+Use the following instuctions to install Node.js.

 ### Remove existing NodeJS

-You might already have an older version of nodejs installed or be having issues with node dependencies.
-Try fully removing nodejs first then following the instructions below to install.
+If you already have an older version of nodejs installed or be having issues with node dependencies.
+It may be worth reinstalling Node.js.

 #### Ubuntu/Debian